htutuncu/C-Programming-Algorithm/README.md

 An interactive program that plays a game of hangman.
 Store the word to be guessed in successive elements of an array of individual characters called word.

+# Merge Arrays
+A function that will merge the contents of two sorted (ascending order) arrays of type double values, storing the result in an array output parameter (still in ascending order).
+The function should not assume that both its input parameter arrays are the same length but can assume that one array does not contain two copies of the same value.
+The result array should also contain no duplicate values.